 Tabular data has played a central role in machine learning since the field's early days.
 In particular, decision trees and relatives \citep{song_decision_2015} are well-adapted to table classification or regression.
-Table synthesis, meanwhile, is frequently overlooked in favor of image and text synthesis--though still possesses a growing body of work.
+Table synthesis is a growing area, though frequently overlooked in favor of image and text synthesis.

-\textbf{Classical synthesis:} Classic machine learning models, such as Bayesian networks, may be used to synthesize tabular data \citep{reiter2005using, zhang2017privbayes}.
-However, these approaches are limited in the data types and distributions that may be represented.
+\textbf{Classical synthesis:} Classic machine learning models, such as random forest models or Bayesian networks, may be used to synthesize tables \citep{reiter2005using, zhang2017privbayes}, but are limited in the data types and distributions that may be represented.

 \textbf{Generative Adversarial Networks (GANs):} Many tabular synthesis methods rely on GANs \citep{goodfellow2014generative, xu_modeling_2019}, but have encountered several limitations.
 In particular, distributions of ordinal columns are frequently imbalanced, leading GANs to undesirable phenomena such as mode collapse.
-Continuous columns may possess multiple modes and complex interactions with the other columns which GANs also struggle to capture.
+Continuous columns may possess multiple modes and complex distributions, which GANs also struggle to capture \citep{xu_modeling_2019}.

-\textbf{Diffusion Models}: Tab-DDPM \cite{kotelnikov_tabddpm_2022}, a current state-of-the-art table synthesis approach, is based on the diffusion model architecture.
-Tab-DDPM shows top performance on many standard tabular metrics and is a highly reliable approach for certain applications.
-Unfortunately, this performance is achieved with strong assumptions on the nature of the data space--for instance, numeric target variables may only assume integer values (see Figure~\ref{fig:housescatter}) and diffusion models are unable to model non-categorical string columns such as addresses or telephone numbers.
-The ability to reach comparable performance to Tab-DDPM with fewer assumptions is as an area of active research.
+\textbf{Diffusion Models}: Forest Diffusion \citep{jolicoeur-martineau_generating_2024} and Tab-DDPM \citep{kotelnikov_tabddpm_2022} are state-of-the-art table synthesis approaches based on the diffusion model.
+Both show top performance on many standard tabular metrics and are reliable for certain applications.
+Unfortunately, this performance is achieved by strong assumptions on the nature of the data space--for instance, numeric target variables may only assume integer values (see Figure~\ref{fig:housescatter}) and diffusion models are unable to model non-categorical string columns such as addresses or telephone numbers.
+The ability to reach table synthesis performance comparable to that of diffusion models, but with fewer assumptions, is as an area of active research.

-\textbf{LLMs:} A small body of work has sought to apply LLMs' demonstrated abilities of modeling complex relationships to tabular data.
-The landmark work in this area, GReaT \citep{borisov_language_2022}, details methods to convert tabular data into a sentence format which may be input to LLMs, then proposes a training technique of ``shuffling" the order in which columns occur for each row, which is reported to improve the modeling of inter-column dependencies.